 Blockbuster movies like The Matrix, Game of Thrones, and The Lord of the Rings all binged on the use of Chroma Key, producing mind-blowing scenes and action sequences.

 The best part about Chroma Key is that it isn’t that hard to use!
 With Animotica, anybody can achieve superb visual effects with Chroma Key.
-All you have to do is be creative, and there’s no limit to what you can achieve.
+This is aimed at spurring your creativity and inspiring you to craft fascinating effects.
+To take full advantage of the power of Chroma Key, consider using top-tier green screen software for your projects.

 In a previous guide, we showed how you could change your video’s background using Chroma Key.
 But in today’s guide, we’ll be focusing on the creative side of things.
 So you will see some cool example applications of the Chroma Key feature.
 That way, you can be inspired to create fantastic effects yourself.